engenmt-pp/Alice/README.md

 Let's set up a PPCP Connected Path integration in the sandbox using Python 3.9.6.
 This project is **purely** for teaching purposes.
 Coding best practices are frequently forgone here in favor of simplicity.

-## Sign-up
+## Onboarding

 To begin acting as a Partner, we need an access token.
 To request an access token, we need the `client_id` and `secret` for our Partner.
 Below, these are saved in the `PARTNER_CLIENT_ID` and `PARTNER_SECRET` variables, which we import from `my_secrets.py`:
 ```python
 >>> from my_secrets import PARTNER_CLIENT_ID, PARTNER_SECRET
 ```

-We'll send our API requests using the `requests` library, and handle the dictionary-to-string conversions with the `json` library where needed.
+We'll send our API requests using the `requests` library and handle the dictionary-to-string conversions with the `json` library where needed.
 To generate an access token, we'll send a POST request to the `v1/oauth2/token` endpoint with our `client_id` and `secret`:

 ```python
 >>> import json, requests